MA Fine Art

 The part-time pathway is carried out over a period of 90 weeks – rather than 45 weeks as in the full-time pathway.

-Innovation, collaboration and communication are key skills taught by professionals and academics in the units Masters Project 1 and Masters Project 2.
+Innovation, collaboration and communication are key skills taught by professionals and academics in the units Navigation and Transformation and Audience and Resolution.
 These units promote the processes necessary for students to engage in new technological advances, develop critical and theoretical frameworks, and raise their level of business awareness and self-direction along with an understanding of the trans-disciplinary nature of contemporary creative practice.

-In Masters Project 2 you will work towards and produce your final outcomes/conclusions following the rationale established in your Study Plan.
-In this phase of study, you will apply the research methods identified in Masters Project 1 and determine how to present and disseminate the outcomes of the project.
+In Audience and Resolution, you will work towards and produce your final outcomes/conclusions following the rationale established in your Study Plan.
+In this phase of study, you will apply the research methods identified in Navigation and Transformation and determine how to present and disseminate the outcomes of the project.

 What are students doing

 Looking to be inspired?
 Browse our gallery of student work to find out more about the kinds of projects that our students get involved in.